 TPLO surgery is becoming increasingly popular and is the best option for larger dog breeds.
 The procedure entails cutting and leveling the tibial plateau.
 From there, the surgeon stabilizes the tibial plateau using a plate and screws.
 This surgery also eliminates the need for the ligament.

-CCL Surgery in Dogs Post-Op Recovery
+Post-Op Recovery of CCL Surgery in Dogs

 No matter which operation is performed to repair the ligament, your dog's care after surgery will determine how successful the operation is.
 The first 12 weeks following surgery are crucial for recovery and rehabilitation.
 Limited exercise and encouraging your pup to use their leg are keys to a successful recovery.

+You can gradually increase the length of your dog’s leashed walks at two weeks post-operatively.
 By the eighth week, your dog should be able to take two 20-minute walks each day and perform some of their basic daily living activities.
+After ten weeks post-operatively, your vet will take X-rays to assess how the bone is healing.

 Some dogs have also experienced positive results via acupuncture treatments and laser therapy.